-Programs include an annual Career Day every October which is an event open to the entire student body.
+Programs include an annual Career Conference in October, which is open to the entire student body.
 Each year numerous national and international firms participate.

 Part-time and full-time jobs are posted by employers on the University's online job posting system, "E-recruiting."
 Students may access E-recruiting 24 hours a day to receive updated information on part-time and full-time jobs, on-campus interviews and Career Development services, etc.